jacobdurrah/FrameworkRealEstateSolutions/docs/implementation-plan.md

 # Real Estate Investment Technology Platform - Implementation Plan

 ## Executive Summary
-This document outlines the comprehensive implementation plan for a scalable real estate investment technology platform using microservices architecture.
-The platform will enable real estate investors to manage the entire property lifecycle from acquisition to exit.
+This document outlines the comprehensive implementation plan for Framework Real Estate Solutions' scalable real estate investment technology platform using microservices architecture.
+The platform combines traditional real estate expertise with cutting-edge AI technology to automate property analysis, rehab estimation, and investment decision-making.
+The system will enable Framework Detroit to manage the entire property lifecycle from acquisition to exit while maintaining their mission of affordable housing and community revitalization.

 ## Table of Contents
 1. [Technical Architecture](#technical-architecture)